 It makes the entire language learning journey a better and more successful one.

-For just $4.99 you can propel your pronunciation to master-level!
+You can propel your pronunciation to master-level for free!